kami1712/Caption-Hashtag-Impact/README.md

   - Input: data/merged_data_with_all_columns.csv (from preprocessing)
   - Output: data/FINAL_data_for_regression.csv
   - Purpose: Standardizes data for regression.
-- **visualizations.py**:
+- **data_exploration.py**:
   - Input: Various CSVs from prior steps (e.g., complete_data.csv, dataset.csv)
   - Output: PNG/PDF plots in /figures/
+  - Purpose: Generates graphs for analysis of the raw data.
+- **result_visualisation.py**:
+  - Input: Various CSVs from the final regression file
+  - Output: PNG/PDF plots in /figures/
-  - Purpose: Generates graphs for analysis and results.
+  - Purpose: Generates graphs for interpretation of the results.